barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 However, it would be remiss of me to portray it as all sunshine and rainbows.
 Running Arden Vul does have some challenges.

-The main problem is that it's just not as well laid-out as some other [glo:osr] material, such as the [glo:ose] books and adventures.
+The main problem is that it's just not as well laid-out as some other [abbr:osr] material, such as the [abbr:ose] books and adventures.
 Descriptions tend to be long and wordy, and the PDF isn't hyperlinked, which makes skimming through things at the table a little tricky at times.
 I did a lot of reading before starting the campaign, and still sometimes have to call a short break while I